Last Updated: March 26, 2026

 Conditioning & Spawning

 The best approach is to raise a group of 6+ juveniles together and allow natural pair formation.
 Forced pairings rarely work with peacock bass.
 Condition breeders with a high-protein diet of whole fish and shrimp.
 When ready, the pair selects and cleans a spawning surface.
 The male may develop a prominent nuchal hump during breeding condition.
-Spawning typically occurs in warmer months.
+Spawning occurs in warmer months.

 Egg & Fry Care

 Both parents guard the eggs and fry.
 The female tends the eggs directly while the male patrols the wider territory.
 Eggs hatch in 3-4 days, and the fry become free-swimming within a week.
-Fry can be fed baby brine shrimp initially, progressing to chopped frozen foods as they grow.
+Fry is fed baby brine shrimp initially, progressing to chopped frozen foods as they grow.
 Fry growth is rapid with proper feeding and water quality.
 The biggest challenge is the parents’ size and aggression during the breeding period, which can make maintenance of the tank difficult.

 Common Health Issues